Photo image of logo artwork.

 Jules Bastien-Lepage was in Brittany at the same time and it appears that his work influenced the Irish contingent.
 Lepage had the benefit of a first class training under Cabanel.
 His subject matter was influenced by Millet and others of the Barbizon school.
 However, his palette and tonal range was very much in the manner of the Impressionists.
 This was an interesting and successful mix, especially when applied to the plein air subject matter, which had been made popular by the painters in the forests around Barbizon earlier in the century.
 Zola describes it as, "Impressionism corrected, sweetened and adapted to the taste of the common crowd".
 While a note of sarcasm may be detected here, it is close enough to the truth.
 Forbes, O'Kelly, Garstin and Burke were also influenced by Lepage but it is debateable whether or not Zola's description applies across the board.

-Go to the Brokerage and Sales pages on the menu bar to the left of this page for details of paintings currently available.
-The Archive pages illustrate paintings we have sold in the past, and indicate the type of paintings we are interested in purchasing.
-Please note that some of the paintings in the archive may be available.
-Please enquire.
+Go to the Sales pages on the left menu bar for details of paintings for sale.
+The Archive pages illustrate paintings we have sold in the past and indicate the type of paintings we are interested in purchasing.
+Some of the paintings in the archive may be for sale.
+A link at the bottom of each page takes you back to the top of the page.

 Milmo-Penny Fine Art Ltd. issues a written guarantee of authenticity and a condition report with every painting sold.